Ibrahim54-glitched/Timer-In-Rust/README.md

 # Timer-In-Rust
-Just a crappy, nooby, trash timer.
+Just a crappy, nooby, trash timer. make sure you have rust and cargo install,
-To run it (I don't know why you want to).

-download the repo. and run the \src\main.rs.
+To run it (I don't know why you want to). clone the repo, on terminal, locate the folder where you cloned this repo. open the terminal at that location and type cargo run.